• Skip to primary navigation

 • Add onion, curry leaves, garlic and green chilies.

-• Add these powders, tamarind and little bit of kotmir to the tomato mixture and let it cool.
+• Add peanuts, sesame seeds, tamarind extract, kotmir to tomato mixture, mix everything and let it cool.

-• Grind it to fine paste adding some water, if required.
+• Then grind it to fine paste adding some water, if required.

-• Taste it and adjust the tanginess and salt.
+• Taste and adjust the tanginess and salt.

 • Garnish it with cilantro and serve it with rice, dosa, idli or vada.